ds2010/pyStoNED/doc/sphinx/examples/z/cnls_z.rst

 ========================
-StoNED with Z variables
+CNLS with Z variables
 ========================

-A firm’s ability to operate efficiently often depends on operational conditions and practices, such as the production environment and the firm specific characteristics for example
-technology  selection  or  managerial  practices.
-Banker  and  Natarajan (2008) refer to both variables that characterize operational conditions and practices as `contextual variables`.
+A firm’s ability to operate efficiently often depends on operational conditions and practices, such as the production environment and the firm specific characteristics for example technology  selection  or  managerial  practices.
+Banker  and  Natarajan (2008) refer to both variables that characterize operational conditions and practices as contextual variables.

 * Contextual variables are often (but not always) **external factors** that are beyond the control of firms